luihabl/auk/README.md

 # auk 🐧
 A minimal C++ toolset for 2D games using SDL2 + OpenGL.

 ## Usage example

-The snippet bellow shows how to draw a sprite to the screen at a position `{50.0f, 150.0f}`:
+This is just a snippet showing how to draw a sprite to the screen at a position `{50.0f, 150.0f}`:
 ```cpp
 #include <auk.h>